Find out more about wolves and the role they play in the ecosystem. Help save wolves from being slaughtered.

 Gray Wolf (Canis lupus)

 The wolf is the largest member of the canine family.
 Gray wolves range in color from grizzled gray or black to all-white.
 As the ancestor of the domestic dog, the gray wolf resembles German shepherds or malamutes.
-Wolves are making a comeback in the Great Lakes, Northern Rockies and Southwestern United States.
+Wolves are making a comeback in the Great Lakes, Northern Rockies, and the Southwestern United States.

 How to Draw a Wolf